 Well good afternoon.

-My name is Alan Kane and I'm the Director of the Smithsonian National Postal Museum.
+My name is Allen Kane and I'm the Director of the Smithsonian National Postal Museum.

 I want to welcome you all here today.

 It's a good day, we don't have any hurricanes, and storms and, you name it.

 I want to welcome you to the 10th Annual Maynard Sundman Lecture Series.

 And I want to begin by thanking Don and David Sundman who are sitting right here, for supporting this lecture series - thank you very much guys - in honor of their father.

 And it gives us a great opportunity to present information to everybody that you wouldn't normally get.

 I got to apologize first of all for having it here which is sort of not quiet and you know, open, but all our offices or all our spaces that we usually have this in are tied up with construction material.

 If you don't know, we're building the world's largest stamp gallery upstairs on the main level.

 It's the William H. Gross Stamp Gallery.